Who We Serve

 You have two options for your personal consultation, one occurs virtually and is complimentary.
 The other (when available) occurs in-person and involves a legal fee that is applied to the overall cost of your project.
 The content of both consultations are identical, the only difference is one format is virtual and the other (when available) is in-person.

 Complimentary "Virtual" Design Consultation via Zoom, Facetime, or by Phone: This option typically occurs via Zoom.
 We will provide you with a link to our private online conference room where we are able to see each other, communicate openly, and even share documents and illustrations of important concepts.
 You will need a computer or other device with a camera.
 If that is not an option for you, we can also have your consultation over the telephone or via FaceTime.

 In-Person Design Consultation: This meeting will occur in our office or (depending on your location) can occur in your home or office.
-The fee for an in-person design consultation is $500 for individuals and $600 for couples, and the fee is applied to the cost of your overall project.
+The fee for an in-person design consultation is $650, and the fee is applied to the cost of your overall project.

 Step 2: Review and Sign Your Documents